Tjatse/req-fast/README.md

   - **uri || url** A url to which the request is sent.
   - **method** Http method, `GET` as default, but if `data` was set and this value was undefined, it will be `POST`.
 And it could be one of *OPTIONS*, *GET*, *HEAD*, *POST*, *PUT*, *PATCH*, *DELETE*, *TRACE* and *CONNECT*.
   - **timeout** Set a timeout (in milliseconds) for the request.
-  - **dataType** Type of data that you are expecting send to server, it could be below values:
+  - **dataType** Type of data that you are expecting send to server, this property effects on POST, PUT, PATCH `method` only.
+It could be below values:
     - **json** `content-type` equals `application/json`.
     - **form** `content-type` equals `application/x-www-form-urlencoded`.
   - **data** Data to be sent to the server, it should be key/value pairs.
 If the method is not set to `POST`, it will be converted to a query string, and appended to the `url`.